-Gay and bisexual men might face unique risk factors for substance abuse, such as:
+Sexual minority women face unique risk factors for substance abuse, such as:

-- Stress related to passing as a heterosexual or coming out
+- Stress related to coming out

-- Impact of discrimination
+- Impact of sexism and discrimination

 If you have a substance abuse concern, remember that help is available.
 Local lesbian, gay, bisexual and transgender health, mental health or community centers often provide substance abuse treatment.
 Organizations such as the Gay and Lesbian Medical Association also may provide referrals.

 Domestic violence can affect anyone in an intimate relationship.
 Warning signs specific to sexual minority women might include a partner who:

 - Threatens to "out" you by telling friends, loved ones, colleagues or community members your sexual orientation

 - Tells you that authorities won't help a sexual minority

 - Tells you that leaving the relationship means you're admitting that same-sex relationships are deviant

 - Tells you that domestic violence can't occur in same-sex relationships or that women can't be violent